Family meetings are really hard especially if you have teens who are trapped in the vortex of teenage life.

 Keep things light, ask them about cool things that are going on at school, or perhaps ask them what the best thing about their week was, or ask what they’d like to do for the weekend.

-Bring in humor, as this will be your big connector.
+Bring in humour, as this will be your big connector.
 It will allow the family to have a more memorable meeting.
 However, if the meeting becomes more intense with deep questioning, be sure to remain open, and actively listen to what your teen has to say.

 2. Make attendance enticing, but optional